Prepare Zoom for remote and hybrid activities

 Prepare Zoom and the room

-Before the hybrid teaching session, you need to prepare both Zoom and the classroom or lecture hall to ensure that what is conveyed at the teaching session is visible and heard to both you and the students who participate digitally.
+Before the hybrid teaching session, you need to prepare both Zoom and the classroom or lecture hall.
+You should ensure that everything that is conveyed at the teaching session is visible and heard to both you and the students who participate digitally.
 Below are some tips on how to prepare Zoom and the room for the hybrid activity.

 Before arriving to the room